sergiocollado/potpourri/Notes_on_Linux/notes_on_linux_inner_workings.md

 - Fast by Friday: Why eBPF is Essential - Brendan Gregg: https://youtu.be/s1mobd8t_u0
 - eBPF: Unlocking the Kernel [OFFICIAL DOCUMENTARY] : https://youtu.be/Wb_vD3XZYOA
 - eBPF: Fueling New Flame Graphs & more • Brendan Gregg • YOW!
 2022 : https://youtu.be/HKQR7wVapgk
+- Linux Networking - eBPF, XDP, DPDK, VPP - What does all that mean? (by Andree Toonk) : https://youtu.be/hO2tlxURXJ0

 ## And other references for elaborate later ...